utah-cs4470-sp23/class/spec.md

 Variable bindings are lexical, meaning that every time a function is invoked it introduces a new variable scope.

+Type aliases are merely aliases, interchangable with their definition.

 It is always a compile-time error for a JPL program to refer to a name that has not yet been bound.
-So, for example, while this program looks like it should typecheck, it is not legal JPL because the body of f() refers to function g() which has not yet been bound:
+So, for example, while this program looks like it should typecheck, it is not legal JPL because the body of `f()` refers to function `g()` which has not yet been bound:

 ```
 fn f(x : int) : int {